On this page

 Specific guidance is available from the U.S. Centers for Disease Control and Prevention (CDC) and the National Institute for Occupational Safety and Health (NIOSH) for certain occupations (e.g., healthcare, airline, emergency response, mortuary, laboratory, etc.).

-The Government of Canada states that you should call a health care provider immediately if:
+The Government of Canada states that you must call your appropriate public health authority immediately if:

 - you are showing some of the above symptoms, and